Akshayp02/Reco/README.md

 # Reco
-Wellcome To Reco The Upcoming Movie show Platform  which allows you to Rate your favorite show with your friends.
+Wellcome To Reco The Upcoming Movie show Platform  which allows you to Rate your favorite show with your friends.❤